uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/codes-for-letters-using-binary-representation-ct-links.md

 #### Examples of what you could look for:

 Can students explain why it is important that we can use binary to represent letters?
-Ask them why it is useful each separate letter into binary, rather than choosing a decimal and binary number for each different word.
+Ask them why it is useful to choose a number value (binary or decimal) representing each letter, rather than choosing a number value representing each word.

 {panel end}